Jtoosh/startup/notes.md

 OWASP, the Open Web Application Security Project, is a non-profit organization that provides resources for web application security.
 They have a list of the top 10 security risks for web applications, which is a good resource to check out, [here](https://owasp.org/www-project-top-ten/).

 Juice Shop is a web application developed by OWASP that is intentionally insecure, and is used to teach developers about web application security.

+## Startup Web Socket Notes

+- One way to get some useful data like protocol, port #, and hostname is to use the `location` object in the browser.
+It is accessed as a proptery of the `window` object, so `window.location` will return an object with all of the data about the current URL.
+The location object has properties like `protocol`, `port`, and `hostname` that can be used to get the data needed to connect to a WebSocket.